The University of Adelaide Press is an Open Access publisher of academic books.

 Titles are published in simultaneous print and electronic editions.

 The electronic editions are free.
-As a result, the University of Adelaide Press has readers as far away as Albania and China, who would not have otherwise had access to the full-text books.
+As a result, the University of Adelaide Press has readers in 188 countries, many of whom would not have otherwise had access to the full-text books.

 Paperback editions are printed in Australia for local sales, and increasingly in the future, with Amazon's print-to-order service for sales outside Australia.